 Staff uses the mainframe’s wage records to confirm that a job seeker is receiving wages, but no contact listing exists in WorkInTexas.com for the employer.

-Boards must ensure that if a pattern of job developments to the same employer emerges—but the employer is not posting job orders in WorkInTexas.com—Workforce Solutions Office staff consults with the employer to determine if a job order is appropriate.
+ES Supervisory staff must ensure that if a pattern of job developments to the same employer emerges—but the employer is not posting job orders in WorkInTexas.com—ES Merit staff consults with the employer to determine if a job order is appropriate.

 C-602.b: Definition of Hire